Xorlent/PoESP32-SNMP-Environmental-Monitor/README.md

 - $295: Room Alert 3S

 ## Device Capability Comparison
-This project produces a SNMPv1/2c temperature and humidity monitoring device with no web management.
-Configuration is set when the device is flashed, or it can optionally be managed from your DHCP server.
+This project produces a SNMPv1/2c temperature and humidity monitoring device.
+Configuration is set when the device is flashed, and it can optionally be managed from your DHCP server.
 The configurable settings are:
 - Host name
 - Device IP and subnet
 - IP gateway
 - SNMP read community string
-- Authorized SNMP monitoring node IP address list
+- Authorized SNMP monitoring host IP address list

-__Bottom line: If you need SNMPv3 or desire web management and/or SNMP write functionality, you could enhance this project's code or simply purchase a commercial product.__

 ## Programming
 _Once you've successfully programmed a single unit, skip step 1.
 Repeating this process takes less than 5 minutes from start to finish._